phstc/uploader_rails/README.md

 ####[node-static](https://github.com/cloudhead/node-static)

-I used the Node.js to serve the uploaded files.
 I would like to use Nginx to serve the static content, but even with ```proxy_buffering off```, Nginx still buffering the upload before send it to the Node.js.
+That's the why I used the node-static to serve the uploaded files.

 I found a 'bug' in the node-static, I fixed it and sent a [pull request #54](https://github.com/cloudhead/node-static/pull/54) to project.

 ####[socket.io](http://socket.io)

-I could use a 'cache' variable with a list of uploads with an indetifier, similar to Apache and Nginx modules, and pooling with ajax an url.

-    // app.js
-    var uploads = new Array();
-    // when the server receives a new upload request uploads[request.query['X-Progress-ID']] = {percentage: 0, path: ''};

-or Flash.

-But I found socket.io better to emit the upload progress to the client, it has lot of fallbacks, making it fully compatible most used browsers.
+I used socket.io to emit the upload progress to the client, it has lot of fallbacks, making it fully compatible most used browsers.

+Motivated by this project I created the [node-upload-progress](http://github.com/phstc/node-upload-progress) module to handle upload and progress.

 ##Uploader client Rails